 FREEEZ IOU (1983)

-Following their 1980 hit ‘Southern Freeez’, jazz funksters FREEEZ had fragmented to just John Rocca and Peter Maas.
-Fascinated by the urban electro hybrid of AFRIKA BAMBAATAA & THE SOUL SONIC FORCE’s ‘Planet Rock’ produced by Arthur Baker, the pair jetted off to meet the New York producer.
-Unimpressed with their demos, Baker suggested recording his self-penned ‘IOU’.
-The similarity to the Roland TR808 rhythms heard on ‘Planet Rock’ and NEW ORDER’s ‘Confusion’ could be explained by Baker refusing the let anyone tamper with his beloved machine.
+Following their 1980 hit ‘Southern Freeez’, jazz funksters FREEEZ had fragmented to a duo.
+Fascinated by the urban electro hybrid of AFRIKA BAMBAATAA & THE SOUL SONIC FORCE’s ‘Planet Rock’ produced by Arthur Baker, they jetted off to meet him in New York.
+Baker suggested recording his self-penned ‘IOU’.
+The similarity to the Roland TR808 rhythms heard on ‘Planet Rock’ and NEW ORDER’s ‘Confusion’ can be explained by Baker refusing the let anyone tamper with his beloved machine.

 Available on the FREEEZ album ‘Gonna Get You’ via Cherry Red

 GENESIS Mama (1983)